ravensgate-tux/work_inner_circle/README.md

 ## 🔮 Ritual

-> **The card is placed at the center of the temple—**
+> **The card is placed at the center of the temple** —
 > A veil of silence spreads like moonlight on black water.
 > I gaze into the face of the High Priestess,
 > She who keeps the threshold not of time, but of knowing.
-> She does not speak—
-> for truth needs no voice.
+> She does not speak — for truth needs no voice.
 >
 > **With each breath, I descend.**
 > Down through layers of thought,